Why did these geniuses want to leave their signatures (mudras) (like watermarks) everywhere?

 Which made me think, how nicely and intelligently these great men have copyrighted their renderings in bygone eras!

-I have not observed this trademark practice in Thevaram, Thiruvasagam, Thirupugazh, Thiruppavai etc. Nor have I picked up anything of this kind in Meera bhajans etc. To my knowledge, few doyens who reigned supreme in the classical music arena have patented their compositions as did some from northern India with their Samskrit compositions – in their own unique way!
+I have not observed this branding practice in Thevaram, Thiruvasagam, Thirupugazh, Thiruppavai etc. Nor have I picked up anything of this kind in Meera bhajans etc. To my knowledge, few doyens who reigned supreme in the classical music arena have patented their compositions as did some from northern India with their Samskrit compositions – in their own unique way!
 Clever!

 Just found this curious!
 None seems capable of resisting the lure of vanity!
 Not all of us want to go down into the oblivion without making sure that we will be remembered forever!
 I find this signature similar to an artist leaving his/her initials in the masterpiece he/she creates that may survive to eternity.
 Great kings etched their names into stone masonry on temple granite walls.
 Some emperors got engraved their vain glory to posterity on their marble tombs.
 Some in history did not have a chance to leave a signature, yet they remain in our psyche, not having been banished to obscurity.
 Time has always done justice to these heroes be them scientists or architects or medicos or mathematicians or literary geniuses.
 Or even noble princes.
 That is how we have Vedas, Upanishads to Yogas in our midst until today.
 We remember Sushrutha to Bhaskara.
 Valmiki to Agasthya.
 Some signs have been erased by invaders and marauders, some signs did not exist at all, and some survived the onslaughts to reveal to us the history as it unfolded through centuries.